myDRR and allows you to edit your data directly in myDBR. myDBR offers different kind of data editing:

 Parameters for the command in the example are:

-You do not need to pass the edited column value as it is automatically added as a last parameter to editing report procedure
+You do not need to pass the edited column value as it is automatically added as the last parameter to the editing report procedure

 The report that is doing the actual updating can either reject the update and return the original value or simply update the new value.

 The report gets all the parameters specified in

 dbr.editable-call and an additional parameter for the value.

 The last parameter for the editing procedure is automatically populated by the value of the edited field.
 You can name the parameter as you like (inValue in the example).